aleximmer/Laplace/docs/calibration_gp_example.md

+!!! caution

+    To follow this tutorial, you need to install `deepobs` and `netcal` dependencies.

 Applying the General-Gauss-Newton (GGN) approximation to the Hessian in the Laplace approximation (LA) of the BNN posterior turns the underlying probabilistic model from a BNN into a generalized linear model (GLM).
 This GLM is equivalent to a Gaussian Process (GP) with a particular kernel [1, 2].